On building roads and petting tigers and everything in-between. . .

 The Tiger Temple is an outdoor Buddhist monastery dedicated to rehabilitating and protecting wounded and abused tigers - and to keeping up the tiger population.
 The monastery is set inside a rock canyon in a beautiful location.
 My biggest prayer of the day was that there would be no rain - and I was so immensely grateful that it did not rain on us at all until we were on our way home.

 After feeding the cubs the monks gathered on a raised platform and began chanting.
+The temple was respectfully quiet

-s and deer distracted the tigers who acted like stubborn children.
+After breakfast we each got to walk a tiger cub to the play area.
+Along the way wild pigs and deer distracted the tigers who acted like stubborn children.
 They did not want to go where they were supposed to when there were creatures to chase, and sometimes mine would just stubbornly sit down and not want to move.
 Kinda funny.
 Inside the play area we had big bamboo poles with bags and bottles on the end for the cubs to play with.
 They're really no different than house cats, if something moves they're gonna pounce on it.

-was much more crowded whereas there'd been fewer than 20 of us during the morning program.
+In the afternoon we went back in to spend more time with the cats.
+This is when the bulk of tourists come to visit so it was much more crowded whereas there'd been fewer than 20 of us during the morning program.
 This is the tigers' nap time in the hot afternoon so its when its safest to mingle with them and get their photos.
 We did a lot of posing with sleeping tigers then escorted them to the canyon for the real photo ops.
 It was here that I got to sit with a big tiger and have pictures taken with his head in my lap.
 I'm telling you life does not get any better than it was at that precise moment - except maybe when I was holding the six-week-old cub earlier in the day.
 I just think that tigers are the most magnificent creatures on the face of the earth.
 I love all cats, big and small, wild and tame, but there's something about the tiger that captures my fascination most of all.
 To mingle with them without them being in cages, to pet them, play with them, feed them, hold them, it was truly the experience of a lifetime.
 Its hard to put it into words when you get a day you always dreamed of and it finally happens and its everything you hoped for.
 It really was a perfect day.
 One of those experiences that transcend time and space, that take you to a level of joy that you can't put into words.
 Everyone should get to have at least one perfect day in life.
 For some it's their wedding day or the birth of their child, for me, my perfect day was a day spent with the most magnificent and majestic creatures on earth.
 I will have other experiences in life that bring me joy and happiness, but there will be few if any days that will bring me the same level of perfect happiness that I had on this day with the tigers.

-1. How awesome, Lorraine!
+How awesome, Lorraine!
 I'm really enjoying reading your blog and Pedrito's and seeing all the pictures.